Fobos-Grunt: Repeat mission

 In January 2012, scientists and engineers at the Russian Space Research Institute and NPO Lavochkin called for a repeat sample return mission called Fobos-Grunt-2 and Boomerang for launch in 2020.
 Popovkin declared that they would soon attempt to repeat the Fobos-Grunt mission, if an agreement was not reached for Russian co-operation in the European Space Agency's ExoMars program.
 However, since an agreement was reached for the inclusion of Russia as a full project partner, some instruments originally developed for Fobos-Grunt were flown in the ExoMars Trace Gas Orbiter.

 On 2 August 2014, the Russian Academy of Sciences stated that the Phobos-Grunt repeat mission might be restarted for a launch approximately in 2024.
 In August 2015, the ESA-Roscosmos working group on post-ExoMars cooperation, completed a joint study for a possible future Phobos sample return mission, preliminary discussions were held, and in May 2015 the Russian Academy of Sciences submitted a budget proposal.

+As of September 2023, Roscosmos intended to launch Boomerang "after 2030".

-Roscosmos is also currently studying a proposal for an international Mars sample return mission called Mars-Grunt, to take place by 2026.
-This Mars sample-return mission would be developed from the technologies demonstrated by Fobos-Grunt 2.
+Boomerang is intended to be the first stage of the Russian Mars sample return mission called Mars-Grunt.
+This Mars sample-return mission would be developed from the technologies demonstrated by Fobos-Grunt-2.